 What are probiotics?

-Horse Probiotic supplements are feed supplements designed to improve the health and the population of ‘good microbes’ in the hindgut.
-This in turn boosts a horse’s natural defences and improves recovery after illness.
-Probiotics can contain bacteria, yeast or fungi.
+Horse probiotic supplements improve the health and the population of ‘good microbes’ in a horse’s hindgut.
+This boosts the horse’s natural defences and improves recovery after illness.

 What are ‘good microbes’ and what do they do?